alushderkov/BSUIR/hardware_and_os_architecture/README.md

 ## Overview

 This section is dedicated to hardware architecture and operating systems.
-It includes methodological materials and study projects that cover key concepts of computer systems—from digital logic to process and thread management in OS.
+It includes methodological materials and study projects that cover key concepts of computer systems — from digital logic to process and thread management in OS.

 ## Structure